-You need to keep a record of how many books you ordered from the Warehouse, and how many you have used with the students.
+You need to keep a record of how many books you received from the CBLT Center, and how many you have used with the students.
 If you received fifteen books and you have ten students, why do you only have two books left over?
 Fifteen minus ten is two?
 We all know that books do have legs.